-Excellent contact center customer service hinges on your team feeling confident in what they’re doing.
+Excellent contact center customer service hinges on your team's ’s communication skills and technical support abilities as well as feeling confident in what they’re doing.
 Without investing in the call center agents themselves, it’s doubtful anyone will be able to perform at their peak.
 But, by taking the time to thoroughly train each agent, they’ll be equipped with the tools necessary for meaningful customer care.

-The more prepared call center representatives are, the more potential they have to resolve issues and find solutions within the first call.
+The more prepared call center representatives are for the ongoing business needs, the more potential they have to resolve issues and find solutions within the first call.